 Why do I need mini fleet insurance?

-Like other types of vehicle fleet insurance, mini fleet cover can save you valuable time because you only have to deal with one insurer and remember one renewal date.
+Like other types of multi-vehicle fleet insurance policies, mini-fleet cover can save you valuable time because you only have to deal with one insurer and remember one renewal date.

 It can also save you money compared to buying an individual policy for each vehicle.
 Exactly how much you save will depend on a number of factors, though, including how many vehicles you have and the nature of your business.